Robert Rosenthal (businessman)

-Robert D. Rosenthal (born April 28, 1949) is a prominent Long Island businessman and wealth management professional.
+Robert D. Rosenthal (born April 28, 1949) is a Long Island businessman and wealth management professional.
 He is the founder, CEO of First Long Island Investors, a boutique wealth management firm.

 Early life and education

 Robert D. Rosenthal was born in New York City, New York, to Udith and George Rosenthal.
 He is the second of three children.

 Rosenthal graduated cum laude from Boston University in 1971 and received a J.D. degree from Hofstra University School of Law in 1974.
 Rosenthal was admitted to the New York State Bar Association in 1975.

 Career

 Early work

 Rosenthal began his career in 1971 at Entenmann's Inc. From 1971 until 1983, Rosenthal held various positions there, eventually becoming Executive Vice President and Chief Operating Officer.
 After working on the initial public offering for Entenmann's and assisting with the sale to Warner-Lambert in 1978 and then to General Foods in 1982.
 In 1983 Rosenthal left Entenmann's and started First Long Island Investors, LLC.
 He was a member of the Board of Directors of W.P.
 Stewart & Co., Inc. from 1993 through 1998 and chairman and chief executive officer of W.P.
 Stewart Asset Management (NA), Inc., a subsidiary of Stewart, and Deputy Managing Director of Stewart from 1998 to 2003.
 W.P.
 Stewart & Co., Ltd. was a New York Stock Exchange–listed global investment advisory business which Mr. Rosenthal helped take public in 2000.
 Stewart was purchased by AllianceBernstein L.P. in 2013.
 Rosenthal currently serves as lead director of Global Industrial (formerly Systemax), a New York Stock Exchange company.